People

 Draft and publish a zero-tolerance policy against fraud and share it with your employees.
 You can, for example, state that you shall deal harshly with any careless acts that expose your business to financial crimes.
 These can be issues such as sharing passwords or failing to log out of devices.

 Such a policy can help employees become more careful when handling company data.
-They may also become quick to caution or report others who do not comply.
+They may also become quick to caution or report others who do not comply, especially when informed by the best Phoenix criminal defense attorney about the legal implications of data breaches.

 You Can Sue Rogue Employees